mlochbaum/BQN/running.md

 # How to run BQN

-BQN is in a very early stage of development, and there is currently no complete implementation of the language.
+BQN is in an early stage of development, and no implementation is complete yet.
 However, it's a relatively simple language to implement, and a few implementations come close.
+At the moment, dzaima/BQN is the most usable version, with good performance and error reporting.

-### BQN2NGN
+### BQN

-[BQN2NGN](https://github.com/mlochbaum/BQN2NGN) is a prototype implementation in Javascript build to experiment with the langauge, which is now abandoned.
-Because you can [use it online](https://mlochbaum.github.io/BQN2NGN/web/index.html), this is probably the quickest way to get started with BQN.
-It has good primitive support, with the main issues being that it has no Fold and Insert is spelled `´` even though current BQN uses `˝`, that it has a different version of [Group](doc/group.md) (`⊔`), and that it is missing Choose (`◶`).
-There are also some spelling differences, with Deduplicate (`⍷`) spelled with `∪` and Valences (`⊘`) spelled with `⍠`.
-It is missing value blocks and function headers.

-For automated testing I run BQN2NGN using the `bqn` executable, which is just a symlink to `apl.js` in the BQN2NGN repository.
-It requires Node to run.
+This repository contains a BQN implementation written mainly in BQN: the bytecode [compiler](src/c.bqn) is completely self-hosted, and the [majority of the runtime](src/r.bqn) is written in BQN except that it is allowed to define primitives; some preprocessing turns the primitives into identifiers.
+The remaining part, a VM, can be implemented in any language to obtain a version of BQN running in that language.
+A [Javascript implementation](docs/bqn.js) allows BQN to be run as a REPL (running locally) from [this webpage](https://mlochbaum.github.io/BQN/try.html) or in Node.js as a library.
+The bytecode is also the same as dzaima/BQN's format, and [another version](c.bqn) of the compiler runs on and targets dzaima+reference BQN.
+This version also contains an earlier experiment targetting [WebAssembly](https://en.wikipedia.org/wiki/WebAssembly) that works only on a very small subset of BQN.

+This version is not yet suitable for serious programming.
+The runtime checks for errors but the compiler does not, so syntax errors go unreported.
+It does not yet support function headers or multiple bodies.
+The Javascript-based compiler is also slow, taking about 0.05 seconds plus 1 second per kilobyte of source (this is purely due to the slow runtime, as dzaima+reference achieves 3ms/kB with the same compiler once warmed up).

+All versions have automated tests in the [test](test/) directory, with the self-hosted version ([test/tj.js](test/tj.js)) and WebAssembly backend  ([test/t.js](test/t.js)) tested with Javascript using Node and the dzaima/BQN backend tested with BQN itself ([test/bt](test/bt)).

 ### dzaima/BQN